Junior-Devs/2020-Junior-Devs-Project/wiki/platform_details.md

 # :seedling: [NAME] E-learning platform
-*[NAME]* is an e-Learning platform that raises awareness about a Zero Waste Life style and its positive impact to the environment, by teaching resources to become an active change agent.
+*[NAME]* is an e-Learning platform that raises awareness about a the importance of a Zero Waste Life style and its positive impact to the environment, by teaching resources to become an active change agent.
 Engaging the learner on a gamified application, where can progress levels, score, unlock new modules, earn badges, compete with other learners on a leadership board, track streaks, etc.

-To be defined:
+**To be defined:**
 - [ ] Name:
 - [ ] Availability (Web/Mobile)
 - [ ] Target Audience